Crow gives “special-class international students” otherwise known as illegal aliens, in-state tuition and other perks

 We have a creative approach for cost containment: Defund Mrs. Crow (Sybil Francis) and give her hubby Michael a much needed salary adjustment.
 By the state university presidents’ own admissions, the schools are doing much better financially than they let on.

-This con on Arizona taxpayers and students has got to stop.
+This con on Arizona taxpaying citizens and students has got to stop.